 The national program, directed by Debra Lieberman, PhD, with the University of California, Santa Barbara, provides scientific leadership to the health games field and develops resources for researchers and game developers, including the most comprehensive online searchable health games database.

 Learn more about the Health Games Research national program and the research projects it supports.

 The Games for Health Project

-Through the Games for Health project, Pioneer supports a range of convening and field-building efforts that help forge connections between the worlds of games and health.
+Through the Games for Health project, RWJF supports a range of convening and field-building efforts that help forge connections between the worlds of games and health.
 Beginning in 2004, Games for Health, led by Project Director Ben Sawyer, has held national and regional conferences to bring together game designers and developers, researchers, medical professionals, educators, entrepreneurs, policymakers, and others to share information about games technology and its application to health.
 The Games for Health Conference, the program’s annual conference, is the leading national event in the field.
 The project also assists current game development, spreads best practices, shares research results and explores new game concepts to improve health and health care.

 Learn more about the Games for Health Project and annual conference.